kamil5b/bev-fs/packages/cli/README.md

 - Generates `tailwind.config.js` and `postcss.config.js`
 - Creates `index.css` with Tailwind directives
 - Configures your build process for optimal output
+- Automatically consolidates shared client logic (`composables`, `pages`, `router`) from `client-shared/`

+The generated project uses the `client-tailwind/` variant with Tailwind-styled components while sharing all business logic with the vanilla CSS variant.

 ## Project Structure